Pat Patterson: Sporadic roles (1984–1997)

 He began working backstage as a road agent and right-hand man to WWF promoter Vince McMahon, and is credited with inventing and booking the Royal Rumble match.
 In the late 1990s, he also worked in the talent-relations department.
 After his retirement, Patterson also worked as a WWF referee.
 He was selected as the in-ring referee for the main event at the first WrestleMania at Madison Square Garden on March 31, 1985, as well as the main event of WrestleMania XI.
-In 1992, Patterson was accused of sexual harassment by former announcer Murray Hodgson.
-He was briefly released from the company until the charges were dropped, when he was promptly rehired.
+In 1992, Patterson, along with Terry Garvin, were accused of sexual harassment of underage ring boys by former announcer Murray Hodgson, and former ring boy Tom Cole, who alleged that Patterson groped him and engaged in sexual harassment when he was 14.
+Both he and Garvin resigned from the company.
+After Murray Hodgson rescinded the allegations, he was rehired, while Garvin was fired, later reaching a settlement with WWF.
+Over the years he made appearances on pay-per-views or TV programming breaking up fights.